Normal forms and geometric structures on Hopf manifolds: The model group

 The group structure of $SR^*(L)$ ensures the invertibility of the derivative at $0$.
 Let us demonstrate the sub-resonant nature of the result.
-To this end, note that for a fixed $\tau$, the relation above is linear in $h$.
-It suffices to verify the condition for sub-resonant terms $H_{I,j}$.
+To this end, note that for a fixed $\tau$, the map $h\mapsto t_{-h(\tau)}\circ h\circ t_\tau$, that is $h\mapsto h(\cdot+\tau)-h(\tau)$, is linear in $h$.
+Since in the adapted coordinates every element of $SR(L)$ is a linear combination of sub-resonant monomials $H_{I,j}$ (Remark \ref{r:monomial}), it suffices to verify the condition for such monomials.

 We have: